openshift/enhancements/enhancements/builds/entitlements.md

 ##### Current Preferred Option

-When the build is initiated, we provide:

-- Always if the global config map exists, copying to a predetermined build controller map with an opt-out annotation on the Build
-- Always if `HostPath` volume exists, with an opt-out annotation on the Build
-- Conditionally if the user has annotated a config map with the creds if that option is available
-- Conditionally if the user has annotated a config map for copy from the global creds if that options is available

-The conditional options would be a feature over and above what was provided in 3.x.
+To summarize what was noted above, with the global secret option, the credentials would always be available to the build if the secret exists.
+A per build config annotation to opt out would be provided.
+A global opt out (in the global build config) would only be employed if sufficient non-build scenarios leveraging the global secret arose.

+##### Host Injection Option

+Same rationale as the global config option.

+##### User Namespace Options

+For these an annotation is needed to opt in.

 ###### Pre-Build Auto Injection Option

-There seems no need at this time to employ more sophisticated mechanism's like the global proxy controller auto-injecting the credentials defined at the global level into per namespace secrets/config maps with a well known label.
+There seems no need at this time to employ more sophisticated mechanism's like the global proxy controller auto-injecting the credentials defined at the global level into per namespace secrets/secrets with a well known label.

 Copying when a build is initiated seems sufficient.